Glossary

 Home Directory

 In Linux and other Unix-like operating systems, a home directory is a directory where a user’s personal files are stored.
 It’s usually in /home/<username>.
-Specific to CoCalc, the username is user and has the UID/GUI 2001:2001.
+Specific to CoCalc, the username is user and has the UID/GID 2001:2001.

 Ingress